artineering-io/flair-docs/flair/getting-started/globals.md

 Contains the attributes that define the main canvas texture of the style.

 #### Canvas Texture
-Defines the main texture that is going to be used as the canvas.
+The main texture that is going to be used as the canvas.
 Flair comes with more than 10 different canvas heightmaps to choose from.
 You can load any heightmap, as long as they are in the `textures` folder within Flair.

 The _Canvas Synthesis_ attribute will automatically make an infinite canvas of any heightmap texture.
 Feel free to add your own textures and experiment with different canvas blends.
 {: .info}

 #### Canvas Color
-Defines the color of the canvas.
+The color of the canvas.

 ####	Canvas Scale
-Defines the linear scale of the canvas texture.
+The linear scale of the canvas texture.

 #### Canvas Rotation
-Defines the rotation in degrees of the canvas texture.
+The rotation in degrees of the canvas texture.
 The center of the viewport is used as the rotation pivot.

 ####	Canvas Roughness
-Defines the global roughness of the canvas.
+The global roughness of the canvas.

 <figure>
 	<video autoplay loop muted playsinline>